rkgIITBh/data-structures.github.io/HTML/quickSortAlgorithm.md

 The median of three captures more randomness than using the first element as a pivot.
 Since the median of three takes constant time, the performance of quick sort is not affected.

-Since partitioning is the critical step, we begin with a description of the partitioning method.
-The idea of partition is shown below, assuming the first element as a pivot.
+Since partitioning is the critical step, let us understand the partitioning method.
+We begin with a sketch assuming the first element as a pivot.
+As partitioning progresses, we should have the elements in sorted order.
 <p style="text-align:center">
   <img src="../images/quickSortPartitioning.png"><br>
   Figure 1: Partitioning example
 </p>

-The figure gives an insight of top-down recursive partitioning.
-However, it does not indicate how the partitioning method actually works.
+The figure only serves to give an insight of top-down recursive partitioning.
+However, it does not indicate how the partitioning method will actually work.

-Let us now discuss the partitioning method.
-The pivot is swapped with last element of the input array.
-It shifts the pivot to position away from the rest of element.
-Then we create two cursors:
+If we swap the pivot with last element of the input array then it shifts the pivot to position away from consideration of the partitioning the rest of elements.
+We need to divide those element into two parts:

+- One set of elements <i>S</i> which are smaller than or equal to the pivot,
+- Another set of elements <i>G</i> which are greater than the pivot, and
+- The elements of <i>S</i> should occur before those of <i>G</i> in the array positions.

+To accomplish it, we should scan over all the elements except the pivot, and rearrange them in place.
+We create two cursors:

-- The first cursor <i>i</i> set to one position behnid the leftmost index.
+- The first cursor <i>i</i> set to one position behind the leftmost index.
 - The second cursor <i>j</i> set to the leftmost index of the array.

-We now have partition the elements between the leftmost index and the index position before the pivot into two parts sucht that.

-- All elements less than or equal to pivot occur before the elements greater than pivot

-Then drop the pivot at the position where leftmost element greater than the pivot occurs.
-But the question is:
+Now the question is:

 - How are the elements moved to create the partition?

-We advance cursor <i>j</i> as long as elements under it is smaller than pivot.
-So, we eventually encounter a situation where
+We advance both the cursors <i>i</i> and <i>j</i> as long as elements under them are smaller than pivot.
+By doing so, we ensure that none of the smaller elements are shifted unnecessarily.

-- The element under <i>j</i> is equal to or smaller than the pivot and
-- The element under <i>i + 1</i> is greater than the pivot
+If the element under <i>i + 1</i> becomes greater than the pivot then we stop incrementing

-Now we swapping the elements at index <i>i + 1</i> with the element, the length of subarray having element smaller than or equal to the pivot increases.
-After swapping <i>i</i> advances, because it points to the rightmost element smaller or equal to the pivot.
-But when do the partition process terminate?
-Analyzing the situation as shown in Figure 1, the partitioning process should terminate when <i>j</i> has run through the array and points to the pivot's position.
+<i>i</i>.
+At this point we have a hit the boundary for first partition, now we must try to
+expand the boundary.
+So, we advance <i>j</i> until finding an element smaller than or equal to the pivot.
+The two situations are depicted in Figure 2.
 <p style="text-align:center">
   <img src="../images/quickSortIndexLoc1.png">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/quickSortIndexLoc2.png"><br>
-  Figure 1: Partitioning process and its termination
+  Figure 2: Partitioning process and its termination
 </p>
+The left part of the figure refers to the case when <i>i</i> is set at the boundary of the array with elements smaller or equal to the pivot.
+The cursor <i>j</i> continues to advance expanding the segment of the array between <i>i + 1</i> and <i>j</i> for the elements greater than the pivot.
+Once we get an element smaller or equal to pivot under <i>j</i>, we can swap it with the element at <i>i + 1</i>.
+The swapping expands the array segments of both types of element as indicated by the right part of Figure 2.
+After the swapping we have to advance both <i>i</i> and <i>j</i>.
+The partitioning process should terminate when <i>j</i> has run through the array and points to the pivot's position.

-Since <i>i</i> points to the rightmost element smaller or equal to the pivot, all elements at index position <i>i+1</i> and beyond should be greater than the pivot.
+Since <i>i</i> points to the rightmost element smaller or equal to the pivot, all elements at index position <i>i + 1</i> and beyond should be greater than the pivot.
 So, by swapping the pivot with the element at the index <i>i + 1</i>, we place the pivot at its correct position.
 Hence the partitioning should terminate.

-Figure 2 gives an example of the partitioning.
+Figure 3 gives an example of the partitioning.
+As we can find

+- All elements less than or equal to pivot occur before the elements greater than pivot

 <p style="text-align:center">
   <img src="../images/quickSortPartitionExample.png"><br>
-  Figure 1: Partitioning example
+  Figure 3: Partitioning example
 </p>

 <strong>Average case analysis</strong>